 At the Festival of Marketing, I was lucky enough to hear from Sam Fletcher, Head of Insight at HSBC, as she shared the bank’s journey to do just that – drawing on insight at every step of the way.
 Having recently been on our own journey to articulate our brand as part of the rebrand to Decidedly, this session really resonated with me.
-Take a look at my 3 takeaways and read on to hear more about HSBC’s story in detail.
+Take a look at my 3 takeaways for reinvigorating your brand.
+And read on to hear more about HSBC’s story in detail.

 When you’re looking to redefine your brand, you don’t have to start from scratch.
 There is power and brand equity in your history.
 This is something we found during our rebrand.
 The core elements of our new brand had always been a part of our business.
 It was just a case of making them front and centre.

 2. Insight is crucial

 To ensure your brand will resonate with customers, do your research.
 Really understanding your customer base can help you build on your brand history in a way that’s meaningful to them.